Last updated: September 23rd 2024

 Conclusion

 We’ve looked at the significant rise in building materials prices in the UK.
-From July 2020 to July 2022, there was a +46% surge in material prices.
-Prices remain high with the past year only seeing a 1.9% fall in prices overall.
-Specific materials like pre-cast concrete have seen a substantial +63% increase since 2020.
+From July 2020 to July 2022, there was a 46% surge in material prices.
+Prices remain high with the past year only seeing a 1.3% fall in prices overall.
+Specific materials like pre-cast concrete have seen a substantial 59% increase in prices since 2020.

 Factors such as global shipping disruptions and geopolitical tensions, especially the war in Ukraine, have been influential in shaping these price trends.
 Given the UK construction industry's reliance on imports, the strength of the pound remains a pivotal factor in determining material costs.
 As for the widespread concern regarding when these price hikes will stabilise, industry experts continue to monitor economic and geopolitical indicators, hoping for signs of relief in the near future.